nikolabura/ges486/final.md

 The main goal of this project was to analyze FCC records of microwave towers and microwave paths.
 [Microwave radio](https://en.wikipedia.org/wiki/Microwave_transmission), on the large/outdoor scale, is commonly used for _point-to-point_ communications, meaning that as opposed to traditional omnidirectional broadcasting, there is a transmitter antenna, a reciever antenna, and a straight line-of-sight path between the two.

-In the US, these antenna and paths are registered with the FCC, which makes them available for download through the [ULS database weekly export](https://www.fcc.gov/uls/transactions/daily-weekly#fcc-uls-transaction-files-weekly).
+In the US, these antennas and paths are registered with the FCC, which makes them available for download through the [ULS database weekly export](https://www.fcc.gov/uls/transactions/daily-weekly#fcc-uls-transaction-files-weekly).

 Common uses of microwave links include [cellular network backhaul](https://en.wikipedia.org/wiki/Backhaul_(telecommunications)) (when it's too expensive or remote to run a fiber optic cable all the way to the cell site), [internal data transfer](https://en.wikipedia.org/wiki/Cable_television_headend) for television companies, linking [TV and radio studios](https://en.wikipedia.org/wiki/Studio_transmitter_link) to mountaintop transmitters, extremely-low-latency communications for [high-frequency-trading firms](https://www.bloomberg.com/news/features/2019-03-08/the-gazillion-dollar-standoff-over-two-high-frequency-trading-towers), and backup communications for emergency situations.